JetBrains/kotlin-web-site/pages/docs/reference/compiler-reference.md

 environment.

 ### `-jdk-home <path>`
-* Use a custom JDK home directory to include into classpath if it differs from the default `JAVA_HOME`.
+* Use a custom JDK home directory to include into the classpath if it differs from the default `JAVA_HOME`.

 ### `-jvm-target <version>`
 * Specify the target version of the generated JVM bytecode.
 Possible values are `1.6`, `1.8`, `9`, `10`, `11`, and `12`.